cecyc/fun-with-sql-queries/readme.md

 ##Intro to SQL

-Assignment for this week is to answer the following question about SQL, based on the provided file "store.sqlite3"
+Assignment for this week is to answer the following questions about SQL, based on the provided file "store.sqlite3"

 ###Answers